Updated March 9, 2019

 So now you have my somewhat biased thoughts regarding why you shouldn’t (and why you should) buy DIY shower and tub wall panels from a Home Center.
 What’s your opinion?
 I’d love to hear your pros and cons of buying from a home center vs. an independent specialized dealer.

 If you need help with shower and tub wall panels call me (or my team).
 We would love to help you with this project (and we’ve got 4 different lines we can offer as well).
 Please call us at the number below – we’re looking forward to getting to know you!

 For nationwide supply of DIY shower wall panels call Innovate Building Solutions at 877-668-5888.
 If you don’t want to DIY your own bathroom, call Cleveland Design and Remodeling (216-658-1290) or The Bath Doctor in Columbus (614-252-7294)

-Tags: advantages and disadvantages of buying from a home center, big box stores, diy panels, diy shower panels, DIY tub panels, DIY tub wall panels, diy wall panels, home centers, home depot, lowes, menards, pros and cons big box stores, pros cons home center, shower panels, tub panels
+Tags: advantages and disadvantages of buying from a home center, big box stores, diy panels, diy shower panels, DIY tub panels, DIY tub wall panels, diy wall panels, high gloss walls for bathrooms, home centers, home depot, laminate bathroom, laminated bathroom panels, laminated shower panels, laminated tub panels, lowes, menards, pros and cons big box stores, pros cons home center, shower panels, tub panels

 Trackback from your site.